eyecatchup/gmail-bulkdelete-nodejs/README.md

 ## Warranty

-I wrote this for provite use soley, to clean up my 10 year old Gmail inbox faster.
+I wrote this for private use soley, to clean up my 10 year old Gmail inbox faster.
 No warranty, no support.
 Feel free to use.